-The intervention, also named as $do$-operator~\cite{Causality2009}, can be generalized into the form of probability, if modularity assumption is introduced as follow: \begin{assumption}[Modularity~\cite{Causality2009}] If a set of variables $\{X_{j_1}, \dots, X_{j_p}\} \subset \mathbf{V}$ is intervened, then for each variable $X\in \mathbf{V}$, it is obtained that \begin{enumerate} \item[1.] if $X\notin \{X_{j_1}, \dots, X_{j_p}\}$, then $P(X| \mathbf{Pa}(X))$ remains unchanged.
-Here, $\mathbf{Pa}(X)$ is the predecessors of $X$ in Bayesian network, that is also called as causal parents.
+The intervention, also named as $do$-operator~\cite{Causality2009}, can be generalized into the form of probability, if the modularity assumption is introduced as follows: \begin{assumption}[Modularity~\cite{Causality2009}] If a set of variables $\{X_{j_1}, \dots, X_{j_p}\} \subset \mathbf{V}$ is intervened, then for each variable $X\in \mathbf{V}$, it is obtained that \begin{enumerate} \item[1.] if $X\notin \{X_{j_1}, \dots, X_{j_p}\}$, then $P(X| \mathbf{Pa}(X))$ remains unchanged.
+Here, $\mathbf{Pa}(X)$ denotes the set of predecessors of $X$ in a Bayesian network, also called the causal parents of $X$.

-\item[2.] if $X \in \{X_{j_1}, \dots, X_{j_p}\}$, then $P(X = x| \mathbf{Pa}(X)) = 1$ if $x$ is the value set by intervention to $X$, otherwise, $P(X = x| \mathbf{Pa}(X)) = 0$. \\ \end{enumerate} \end{assumption} This means, if a group of interventions are conducted on $X_{j_1}, \dots, X_{j_p}$, the values of them would be fixed.
+\item[2.] if $X \in \{X_{j_1}, \dots, X_{j_p}\}$, then $P(X = x| \mathbf{Pa}(X)) = 1$ if $x$ is the value set by intervention to $X$, otherwise, $P(X = x| \mathbf{Pa}(X)) = 0$. \\ \end{enumerate} \end{assumption} This means that if a set of interventions is applied to $X_{j_1}, \dots, X_{j_p}$, their values would be fixed.
 The connections between them and their causal parents would be broken, and their causal parents would not affect them anymore in the modified SCM, just like in Fig.~\ref{figure: ladder}.
-Moreover, this also means that the probability distributions of the other variables that are not be intervened would not change.
+Moreover, this also means that the probability distributions of the other variables that are not intervened upon would not change.